 A wallpapered feature wall is a great way to either create or enhance an already existing focal point.
-It draws the eye in and creates a really striking feature.
-When it comes to this use of wallpaper you can go bold or you can go subtle, just make sure that you're not competing with any other focal point in the room (when there's more than one focal point the eye gets confused and it creates a sense of chaos).
-So try installing wallpaper on the wall behind the TV or fireplace, or any other spot the eye is naturally drawn to.
+It draws the eye in and creates a striking feature.
+When it comes to this use of wallpaper, you can go bold or you can go subtle, just make sure you're not competing with any other focal point in the room.
+(When there's more than one focal point, the eye gets confused and it creates a sense of chaos).
+Try installing wallpaper on the wall behind the TV or fireplace, or any other spot the eye is naturally drawn to.

 Wallpaper the Ceiling

-If you want to upcycle an old piece, or add a little flair to something simple, consider applying some wallpaper to a piece of furniture.
+If you want to upcycle an old piece or add a little flair to something plain, consider applying wallpaper to a piece of furniture.
 This works particularly well on pieces that have clean lines and simple silhouettes (not too many curves), such as chests of drawers or console tables.
-And keep in mind that the paper doesn't have to have a pattern, sometimes a textured wallpaper such as seagrass ads just the right amount of interest to a simple piece.
+Keep in mind that the paper doesn't have to have a pattern; sometimes a textured wallpaper such as seagrass adds just the right amount of interest.

 Decorate the Inside of a Bookcase